solana-labs/solana/docs/src/cli/manage-stake-accounts.md

 to create a separate stake account for each.
-If you follow the convention of creating the first stake account at seed "0", the second at "1", the third at "2", and so on, then the `solana-stake-accounts` tool will allow you to operate on all accounts with single innovations.
+If you follow the convention of creating the first stake account at seed "0", the second at "1", the third at "2", and so on, then the `solana-stake-accounts` tool will allow you to operate on all accounts with single invocations.
 You can use it to sum up the balances of all accounts, move accounts to a new wallet, or set new authorities.